-At the last inspection this key question was rated as Good.
-At this inspection this key question has now remained the same.
+At the last inspection this key question was rated as Requires Improvement.
+At this inspection this key question has now improved to Good.
 This meant people were supported and treated with dignity and respect; and involved as partners in their care.